uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 #### CARC head nodes

-CARC installs a number of distributed-computing-related packages when they install a new version of Python.
+The CARC installs a number of distributed-computing-related packages when they install a new version of Python.
 The packages can vary for each version.
-Once sourced, you can list the loaded global packages and dependencies by running `pip3 list`
+Once sourced, you can list the loaded global packages and dependencies by running `pip3 list`.

 CARC researchers are also encouraged to install their own Python packages on Discovery (or upgrade those that were pre-installed).
-By default, Python will install local (i.e., user) packages in your home directory, in the subdirectory named .local (the dot in front is part of the name and is required, (e.g., ~/.local, /home/rcf-40/ttrojan/.local).
+By default, Python will install local (i.e., user) packages in your home directory, in the subdirectory named `.local`.
 Python will create this directory if it does not already exist.

+>Note: The dot in front of the subdirectory name is part of the name and is required, e.g., `~/.local, /home/rcf-40/ttrojan/.local`.

 To install Python packages in a library other than the default (`~/.local/lib/python3.6/site-packages`), you can use the `--target` option with `pip3`.
 The following command installs a package in your scratch directory: